 When it comes to drinking alcohol while breastfeeding, it’s best to err on the side of caution.
-The American Academy of Pediatrics states that ingestion of alcoholic beverages should be minimized and limited to occasional intake, and that nursing should take place 2 hours or longer after the alcohol intake to minimize its concentration in the ingested milk.
+The American Academy of Pediatrics (AAP) states that ingestion of alcoholic beverages should be minimized and limited to occasional intake.22 The AAP recommends waiting at least 2 hours after drinking alcohol to minimize the amount in your breastmilk.

-If you do enjoy alcohol, know that it clears your breastmilk at the same rate it does your blood.
-If you are no longer feeling the effects of the alcohol, it’s usually ok to nurse your baby again.
-A general rule of thumb is to wait 1-2 hours for each drink consumed before resuming breastfeeding.
-Pumping and dumping is no longer recommended, unless of course you are intoxicated and need to relieve yourself or pump in place of a skipped feeding in order to maintain supply.
+If you do enjoy alcohol occasionally, know that it clears your breastmilk at the same rate it does your blood.
+Pumping and dumping is no longer recommended: it does not clear alcohol from your breastmilk faster.23 You can pump and dump if are intoxicated and need to relieve engorgement or pump in place of a skipped feeding in order to maintain supply.
 In this case, the milk pumped during this session should be discarded.

-While current research suggests that having 1-2 occasional drinks does not seem to harm the nursing baby, daily or consistent use of alcohol while breastfeeding has been linked to less milk intake by baby, lowered milk ejection reflex, and possible delays in motor skill development at one year.
+While current research suggests that having 1-2 occasional drinks does not seem to harm the nursing baby, daily or consistent use of alcohol while breastfeeding has been linked to less milk intake by baby, lowered milk ejection reflex, and possible delays in motor skill development at one year and beyond.24, 25

-Eat a varied nutrient-rich diet filled with fresh fruits and vegetables, whole grains, lean protein, low fat dairy, beans, nuts and seeds.
+Eat a varied nutrient-rich diet filled with fresh fruits and vegetables, whole grains, lean protein, low fat dairy (or dairy alternative), beans, nuts and seeds.

 If you suspect your breastfed baby is reacting to something in your diet, keep a food log to note what you are eating and drinking and when.
-Also specify what (breastmilk? formula?) and how (breast? bottle?) your baby is eating and when, as well as your baby’s position when feeding (side-lying? cradled?) and any symptoms.
+Also specify what (breastmilk or formula?) and how (breast or bottle?) your baby is eating and when, as well as your baby’s position when feeding (side-lying? cradled?) and any symptoms.